 In a similar vein, Facebook’s algorithms are designed to learn from the trail of data left by users through their actions, and allow Facebook to adapt its interfaces accordingly.
 One such example is the order and placement of content on Facebook’s news feed, which is determined by a relevance score that is calculated using multiple variables such as recentness, popularity, type and the relevance of the user that shared the content .
 Based on patterns from the user’s previous actions on the platform, Facebook’s algorithms can also determine the close friends in a user’s network and display content from such friends at the top of the user’s news feed.

 Lastly, by design, Facebook provides numerous incentives for its users to return to the platform with notifications on social updates.
-Similarly, Google’s introduction of the new ‘feed’ feature on smartphones is designed to display content that is predicted to be relevant to specific users based on their previous activity and engagement on the search engine.
-In what is widely considered to be Google’s own version of the popular news feed that has been a mainstay for Facebook.
+Similarly, Google’s new feed on smartphones is designed to display content that is predicted to be relevant to users based on their previous activity and engagement on the search engine.
+This is widely considered to be Google’s version of the popular news feed that has been a mainstay for Facebook.

 Google and Facebook are among the most valuable companies in the world today—Google is valued at $309 billion and Facebook is valued at $159 billion, as of 2019.
 (Handley 2019).
 The full picture, however, goes beyond the mere figures.
-The unparalleled power and influence that the two platforms exercise on societies all over the world is far less fathomable, and has emerged as a subject of debate in recent years, during which both platforms have attracted controversy on a number of ethical concerns including privacy, security, copyright infringement and neutrality.
-The Cambridge Analytica scandal in 2018 involving Facebook was a landmark event that revealed the monumental impact of the platform on society.
-It had emerged that Facebook exposed the data of millions of users to data-mining firm Cambridge Analytica, which was able to exploit this data for targeted advertising for a political client in the 2016 United States presidential election.
+The unparalleled power and influence that the two platforms exercise on societies all over the world is far less fathomable, and has emerged as a subject of debate in recent years.
+Both platforms have attracted controversy on a number of ethical concerns including privacy, security, copyright infringement and neutrality.
+The Cambridge Analytica scandal in 2018 involving Facebook was a landmark event that revealed the monumental impact of the platform on the public.
+It had emerged that Facebook exposed the data of millions of users to data-mining firm Cambridge Analytica, which was able to leverage this data for targeted advertising for a political client in the 2016 U.S presidential election.
 This had major implications, and it is widely believed that Facebook’s actions played a role in influencing the outcome of the 2016 presidential election, raising numerous concerns about its role as a medium.
 In the same year, Google was under scrutiny for its alleged bias against Conservative voices, and over its potential plan to build a censored search engine in China.
-The controversies became subjects of international attention as chief executives of both companies were called to testify before members of the U.S Congress, and the lengthy hearings that were widely followed by digital audiences on their own platforms.
+The controversies became subjects of international attention as chief executives of both companies were called to testify before members of the U.S Congress, and the lengthy hearings that were, ironically, widely watched by digital audiences on their own platforms.
 The Congressional hearings demonstrated that the impact of Google and Facebook have not been limited to the economic sphere, but have extended well into social and political spheres with far-reaching implications, reflecting the need for new regulation in this area.

 In spite of the controversies, both companies continued to experience revenue and user growth, demonstrating a strong and loyal user base.
-The services of Facebook and Google are at the center of the online experience for a lion’s share of users on the internet, and this has had major implications on information flows in societies.
+The services of Facebook and Google are at the center of the online experience for a lion’s share of users on the internet today.
 Globally, Google and YouTube are the most visited websites in the world, and also the most used search engines.
 Google along with its subsidiary YouTube accounts for 92.96% of global search traffic as of September 2019 (Global Stats 2019).
 Facebook on the other hand, is the world’s most used social network with 2.45 billion monthly active users as of September 2019.

 The ability of Google and Facebook to achieve such dominant positions has been extraordinary, especially in a digital landscape that has been characterized by continuous disruption.
 In what is widely believed to be a level-playing field created by the web, the pre-eminence of one or two platforms would have been difficult to anticipate.
 Numerous advantages such as network effects, strategic acquisitions, a perpetual free-to-use model, and technological self-sufficiency are among the main factors helped propel these platforms to where they are today.
 In addition to that, a distinguishing feature of both these platforms is that they began not as businesses, but as technological solutions to day-to-day problems, which were monetized only after they were found to be viable.
 This is a model that has gained popularity, and numerous other platform enterprises have emulated it with varying levels of success.

 Comscore.
 2007.
 Comscore Releases August U.S. Search Engine Rankings.
 Reston, September 21.